jcarballo321/NFT_Marketplace_and_Generator/README.md

 - JavaScript
 - Open zeppelin
 - Tokenonmics
-- Hard hat
+- Hard Hat

 # Conclusion/Future Plans

 During this project we learned a lot about several technologies as well as the process of creating the market place which will be the future.
-Our future plans can be divided into two aspects.
-We would like to enhance the features on the NFT
+Our future plans can be divided into two aspects:
+1. I would like to enhance the features and capabilities of the NFT generator.
+2. I would like to further flesh out the Marketplace.